MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-15/data/README.md

 - [OpenStreetMap (OSM) Data for Australia Sub Region](https://download.geofabrik.de/australia-oceania.html)
   - On the webpage, under the `Sub Regions` heading, we downloaded the `.shp.zip` file from the Australia sub region.
   - For ease of access we have provided the relevant shape files in our Google drive under the folder named `OSM Data Files`.
 Please download this folder (as a whole) into the `\data\map` directory.
+  - The files on public transport were copied to a new folder called `Public Transport Victoria` for ease of use and that folder was then moved to the `\data\map\` directory.

 <br>